gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

-This was done to ensure that version catalogs are accessible during the configuration phase of a multi-module project, avoiding cumbersome workarounds.
+This was done to ensure that version catalogs are accessible via API in situations where generated accessors are not.

 Check the [version catalog API](javadoc/org/gradle/api/artifacts/VersionCatalog.html) for all supported methods.